-In a robust 2017–2018 season, Hidenori covered the role of Méphistophéles in Faust with Tulsa Opera; he also sang as Makoto Kobayashi in Perla’s An American Dream (East coast premiere) with Opera Maine, Barone in La Traviata with Opera Maine, Padre Guardiano and Marquis in Verdi’s La forza del destino with the New Amsterdam Opera; and Don Magnifico in La Cenerentola with New York City’s ARE Opera.
+In a busy 2017–2018 season, Hidenori debuted with Tulsa Opera singing the role of Timur in Turandot and covering the role of Méphistophéles in Faust.
+He also sang as Leporello in Don Giovanni with Opera Steamboat; Makoto Kobayashi in Perla’s An American Dream (East Coast Premiere) and Barone in La Traviata with Opera Maine; Padre Guardiano and Marquis in Verdi’s La forza del destino with the New Amsterdam Opera; and Don Magnifico in La Cenerentola with New York City Lyric Opera.

-Voce di Meche lauded Inoue’s “deeply resonant” and “flawless” performance as Don Magnifico in 2017, writing: “In this wide range of emotion and behavior, there was not a false note, not vocally, not dramatically.”
-In 2016, Inoue executed the role of Monstre Cathos in Jacques Ibert’s Persée et Andromède with the Manhattan School of Music.
-Hailed as “the smoky-voiced bass” by The New York Times and “assertive” by Opera News, this performance was listed in The New York Times as one of the Top 10 Vocal Performances of 2016.
+In 2016, Mr. Inoue was hailed as “the smoky-voiced bass” by The New York Times and “assertive” by Opera News, for his role of Monstre Cathos in Jacques Ibert’s Persée et Andromède with the Manhattan School of Music.
+That performance was listed in The New York Times as one of the Top 10 Vocal Performances of 2016.